Hambart471/Hambart471/README.md

 ### 🚀 About Me

-I'm a self-taught C++ developer with a background in journalism.
+Welcome!
+I am a self-taught C++ developer with a strong focus on modern C++, data structures, algorithms, and multithreading.
-In the past year, I’ve been deeply focused on mastering modern C++, practicing on LeetCode, and building small projects to explore:
+Over the past year, I’ve been building small projects and solving algorithmic challenges to deepen my knowledge of:

-- 📌 Algorithms
+- Algorithms
-- 🧱 Data Structures
+- Data Structures
-- 💡 OOP
+- Object-Oriented Programming
-- 🔁 Multithreading
+- Multithreading
-- 📚 STL
+- The Standard Template Library (STL)

-I’m currently looking for my first role as a **Junior C++ Developer**.
+Below are some of my projects with code examples and links.

 ---